Selling Life Insurance in Canada: Rules, Taxes & Options

 Before making the big decision to sell your life insurance coverage, be sure to explore alternative options with your insurance advisor:

-Ask your insurance provider if they can reduce the death benefit on your policy.
+• Reduce Coverage: Ask your insurance provider if they can reduce the death benefit on your policy.
 Lowering your coverage lowers your monthly premium to a more affordable level, allowing you to keep the policy active.

-You can transfer legal ownership of your life insurance policy to another person, such as a spouse, parent or adult child.
+• Transfer Ownership: You can transfer legal ownership of your life insurance policy to another person, such as a spouse, parent or adult child.
 This keeps the policy active but removes the premium payment burden from you.

-Many whole life and universal life policies allow you to borrow against the cash value built up in the policy over time.
+• Policy Loan: Many whole life and universal life policies allow you to borrow against the cash value built up in the policy over time.
 This policy loan gives you cash now while the loan balance gets deducted from your eventual death benefit.

-Selling your life insurance policy through a carefully orchestrated life settlement contract can make sense as a last resort given certain situations, such as unaffordable premiums or the immediate need for cash.
+Selling your life insurance policy through a carefully structured life settlement contract can make sense as a last resort, particularly in certain situations, such as unaffordable premiums or an immediate need for cash.
+However, caution must be taken to avoid scammers in this complex process.
+Protect yourself by:

 FAQs on Selling Life Insurance Policies in Canada